PatchWorkCoding/Roses-Texas-State-Notes-Wiki/Fall 2024/American Counter Cultures (HON-2306G)/CTTA_CH1&2.md

 Abraham embodies an important part of the counterculture because he is a self-inflicted outcast who built his own society on the fringes of his current society.

 The author is currently saying that Abraham's monotheism was a new kind of totalitarianism (and so anti counterculture.)
 I agree with the author here but I think it is more illuminating if you look at abraham and his god as sort of the point where counterculture turns into a religious practice.

+One prevailing theme that ties countercultures together through the ages is its anti-authoritarian or non-authoritarian leanings